-SC 122 Yellowstone Geology I (1.5 Credit Hours)
+SC 100 Geology I (2 Credit Hours)

-This course discusses geological dating methods, the fossil record, the formation of land forms and geography from a young earth perspective.
-This class gives students a first hand look at geology through a field trip to Grand Teton and Yellowstone National Parks, the Badlands, Devils Tower as well as other geological stops.
+This course discusses the problems with current geological dating methods, explains the fossil record, and the formation of land forms and geography from a young earth perspective as well as scientific reasons for the Ice Age: what caused it, and how long it lasted.
+This class gives students a first hand look at geology through a field trip to the following places: Ancient Lake Missoula, Channeled Scab Lands, Mt.
+St. Helen's, the Columbia River Gorge and Craters of the Moon.